Sick Day Soup Recipe

 - coconut water – great for keeping you hydrated!

 - bland foods are typically better than spiced foods.
 You won’t need a ton of flavor in your food anyway if you are congested and can’t taste much.

 - sweet potatoes – they are easy to bake or microwave and have a ton of good nutrients.
-Plus they tend to gentle on your tummy.
+Plus they tend to be gentle on your tummy.

 - cereals – as long as they aren’t full of sugar, they tend to be easy to throw together and are usually pretty gentle on your tummy.
-Just remember, if you’re congested, you may want to use a non-dairy milk to avoid further congestion.
+Just remember, if you’re congested, you may want to use non-dairy milk to avoid further congestion.
 Your nasal passages will thank you.